abathur8bit/chessbox/controller/README.md

 ### Play
 Waits for a command to indicate a move, or to detect when a piece has been lifted.

-# ChessLR replacement Names
-Some of the old games are chess challenger and chess mate.

-- Cuttlefish Chess.
-A little play off Stockfish chess engine, and the image can be the cuttlefish holding a chess piece in its tentacle, or holding a king in one, and the crown broken off in the other.
-- pichallenger
-- pi mate
-- PiMaster
-- PiEChess
-- EGambit2020
-- EChallenger2020
-- PiEGambit,
-- PiEChallenger,
-- DandyTandy,
-- Challenger RS1850
-- TandyChess21 for next year
-- Gecko eChess

 # Referance links
 - [Lichess API](https://lichess.org/api)
 - [ChessBot API](https://github.com/ShailChoksi/lichess-bot)